 Any business that operates in foreign markets should use a translation management system (TMS) to help you manage language translation by automating the bulk of the translation.
-Web agencies also benefit from using a TMS to support clients who already cater to global audiences, as well as clients looking to expand into new markets.
+A translation management system also makes it easier for you to communicate and be understood accurately by new audiences using their language and cultural context.
+This is why many web agencies use a TMS to support clients catering to global audiences and clients that are expanding to new markets.

 How a translation management system brings you closer to business goals